 Spot lions in their natural habitat at Gir national park, relax on the beautiful island of Diu, or go on a religious tour to Somnath and Dwarka.
 Book a memorable holiday to Gujarat inclusive of airport transfers, cab, resort, sightseeing, and meals on TravelTriangle.

+This is among the main festivals in Gujarat.
 Rhythmic strums of ravanahatha, Gujarati men with legendary mustaches and pagris, and the sparkling white sand – the desert of Rann dons a festive avatar right when autumn is at its peak.

 Gujarat’s fascinating heritage takes the forefront at the Kutch festival of Gujarat.
 It is that much-awaited time of the year when people, regardless of where they live, come over for an extravagant experience of the most popular festival of Gujarat.